Mike Zunino Player Props: Guardians vs. Rockies

 Mike Zunino At The Plate

-- Zunino is batting .250 with six doubles, a home run and 10 walks.
+- Zunino is hitting .239 with six doubles, a home run and 11 walks.

-- He has hit a long ball in one of 15 games, and in 1.8% of his plate appearances.
+- He has hit a home run in one of 16 games, and in 1.7% of his plate appearances.

 - Zunino has driven in a run in two games this season, with multiple runs batted in once.